micmejia/bible-dump/AMPC/Jeremiah/Jer 21.md

-Inquire, I pray you, of the Lord for us, for [^a] Nebuchadrezzar king of Babylon is making war against us.
+Inquire, I pray you, of the Lord for us, for  Nebuchadrezzar king of Babylon is making war against us.
 Perhaps the Lord will deal with us according to all His wonderful works, forcing him to withdraw from us.